reicaro/chearn/README.md

 This is Chearner, my Software Studio project.
 Chearner aims to help the user manage their credit cards and maximize benefits.

+Installation and setup:

+Run npm install, navigate to the ios directory, and run pod install.
+If you don't have an openai key you can make a free one on the website, set it as an ENV variable and the app should be fully working.

 Features/bugs list (order of priority):